mapbox/ecs-watchbot/docs/worker-retry-cycle.md

 If a message fails processing 10 times, Watchbot will stop attempting it.
 The message will be dropped into a second SQS queue, called a dead letter queue.
 When there are **any** messages visible in this queue, Watchbot will trip the [DeadLetter alarm](./alarms.md#deadletter).
 This helps to give visibility into edge-case messages that may highlight a bug in worker code.

 Once a message is in the dead letter queue, it will stay there until it is manually removed, or after 14 days.
-Coming soon: command-line utility to help process messages in the dead letter queue.
+See [the CLI documentation](./command-line-utilities.md#dead-letter) for instructions for interacting with the dead letter queue.